Water Feature: 20 Best Water Playgrounds in NYC

 This innovative play spot, which was designed by celebrated architect David Rockwell, opened to great fanfare in summer 2010.
 While it doesn’t have a sprinkler, it does have an amazing water play area with pools and fountains that's surrounded by wooden steps that parents can lounge on.
 Kids manipulate the water with piping and other tools while getting drenched.
 It's truly a one-of-a-kind play experience.
 Read our full review of this playground.

-Ocean Avenue between Parkside Avenue and Lincoln Road in Prospect Park
+Enter at Ocean Avenue between Parkside Avenue and Lincoln Road

 No relation to the South Street Seaport spot, this charming, kid-lit-themed playground boasts a black-and-white play structure, and a statue of Peter and Willie (of Ezra Jack Keats fame).
 But the hot weather draw is the gorgeous bronze dragon fountain that gets the kids good and soaked.
 Find out about other fun things to do in Prospect Park.